jg925/ece3400_2019-team10/milestones/milestone2.md

 ## Wall Following

 This milestone was extremely easy because of the work we completed in Lab 2.
-Our Schmitt Triggers convert the analog output from the IR sensors into a digital 0 or 1 and this allowed us to use a series of simple if-statements to check for certain conditions to be met (and also allowed us to free up three analog ports on the Arduino).
+Our Schmitt Triggers convert the analog output from the IR sensors into a digital 0 or 1 and this allowed us to use a series of simple if- and elif-statements to check for certain conditions to be met (and also allowed us to free up three analog ports on the Arduino).
 As suggested, we used right-hand wall following to navigate our robot.

+We wrote very adaptable code in Milestone 1, so we were able to reuse all our code from the line following section.
+The only place where we had to make major changes was when both line sensors detected white, which happens when the robot reaches an intersection.
+Instead of simply continuing to move forward, we added logic to see where the robot should move next, which is where the IR sensors and Schmitt Triggers come into play.
+We designed inverting Schmitt Triggers so in order to see if a wall is detected, we check to see if a sensor reads 0.
+In all cases, if we can turn right, we do (in accordance with right-hand wall following).
+If we can't, then we look at the current wall setup and react accordingly.
+The full set of if- and elif-statements are shown in an abbreviated version of our code below and are labeled based on which case is true.

+Below are two videos showing different mazes that Axel (our robot) successfully traverses using the logic above and hardware described above.
+The first maze was a simple rectangle with a divider in the middle and one alcove to test turning around.
+The second maze was a more complicated design, featuring a rectangle with a divider, an open square, and an alcove right from the beginning.

 <p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/r7wxAMWEsIM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>